-First, sign up here to start your free trial (currently 90 days to help new entrepreneurs setting up a new project as a result of COVID-19).
+First, sign up here to start your free trial (at the time of writing, 23rd October 2020, 90 days to help new entrepreneurs setting up a new project as a result of COVID-19).

 As you are signing up, you will be asked if you want to buy a custom domain for your store.
 You will want to own a custom/proper domain.
 The alternative is to have a “yourdomain.myshopify.com” address which is not nearly as professional.
 A custom domain is the one place online your customers know they can interact directly with your brand and your brand only.